reyestech/Hashcat/README.md

 # CTF Category Description
 ### Challenge Description:
 This challenge involves password cracking through hash analysis, a vital component of cybersecurity, particularly ethical hacking.
-Hash analysis requires comprehension and decryption of cryptographic hash functions, commonly used to store passwords securely.
+Hash analysis requires understanding and decryption of cryptographic hash functions, which are commonly used to store passwords securely.
 The challenge tests one's ability to reverse-engineer these hashes to retrieve the original password, an essential skill for identifying and mitigating security vulnerabilities.

 ![password_strength](https://github.com/user-attachments/assets/46e0c415-8cd6-4246-a453-21666509c475)
 <br />

 ### Relation to Ethical Hacking Course:
-This exercise highlights the practical skills necessary for cracking passwords, which are crucial for ethical hacking and cybersecurity defense strategies.
-Password cracking is not just about bypassing security but also about comprehending the significance of strong password policies and the consequences of weak passwords.
-These goals are in line with the objectives of the ethical hacking course, which aims to equip learners with the knowledge to test, improve, and enhance security systems.
+This exercise highlights the practical skills needed to crack passwords, which are crucial for both ethical hacking and cybersecurity defense strategies.
+Password cracking is not just about bypassing security, but also about understanding the importance of strong password policies and the consequences of using weak passwords.
+These goals align with the objectives of the ethical hacking course, which aims to equip learners with the knowledge to test, improve, and enhance security systems.

 ### Lab Topic:
 The laboratory concentrated on password security and cracking techniques, offering practical experience in ethical hacking methods.
-The lab addressed different approaches to password cracking, such as brute force attacks, dictionary attacks, and the utilization of advanced tools like Hashcat.
-Participants learned how to analyze various hash types, use wordlists efficiently, and apply practical solutions to improve password security in their systems.
+The lab explored different approaches to password cracking, including brute force attacks, dictionary attacks, and the use of advanced tools like Hashcat.
+Participants learned how to analyze various hash types, use word lists efficiently, and apply practical solutions to enhance password security in their systems.

 # Background Knowledge Needed

 ### Hash Algorithms: </b>

 Types of Hash Algorithms: </b>
-Understanding different types of hash algorithms, such as MD5, SHA-1, SHA-256, and NTLM is crucial.
+Understanding different types of hash algorithms, such as MD5, SHA-1, SHA-256, and NTLM, is crucial.
 Each algorithm has unique characteristics and vulnerabilities that affect how it can be cracked.

 Hash Function Behavior: </b>
 Knowledge of how hash functions work, including converting input data into a fixed-size string of characters, typically a hash code.